MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Application Details

 \subsection{Virtual Reality}

-Virtual reality (VR) provides a safe, repeatable, and cost-effective alternative to hazardous on-site training and evaluation in mining environments.
-We developed an immersive VR system for interactive robot training, as shown in Fig.~\ref{fig:apps}(c).
+Virtual reality (VR) can provide a safe and repeatable environment for operator-training and evaluation workflows in mining scenarios.
+We developed an immersive VR system for interactive robot training as shown in Figure~\ref{fig:apps}c.

 In our prototype, a user operates a virtual roadheader using a head-mounted display with hand tracking.
-To mirror real hardware, we implement a virtual control panel for hydraulic support groups and a virtual console with levers for the roadheader.
+To maintain actuator-level correspondence with real hardware, we implement a virtual control panel for hydraulic support groups and a virtual console with levers for the roadheader.
 All 3D user interfaces are procedurally generated from actuator parameters encoded in MRDF~\cite{hou2021vrmenudesigner}.
 The virtual button states and the lever angles are mapped to actuator target lengths $\mathcal{L}^*$, and the FK solver computes the resulting configuration $\mathcal{T}$ at interactive rates.
 The updated robot pose is then immediately rendered in the virtual scene.
-This design enables intuitive operator interaction while preserving a direct correspondence between virtual controls and actuator-level robot motion, as shown by the VR interface examples in Fig.~\ref{fig:apps}(c).
+This design enables intuitive operator interaction while preserving a direct correspondence between virtual controls and actuator-level robot motion as shown by the VR interface examples in Figure~\ref{fig:apps}c.